 High schools and colleges throughout the country pay tribute to Rube Goldberg’s legacy every year though The Rube Goldberg Machine Contest.
 According to the contest website “The Rube Goldberg Machine Contests bring Goldberg's cartoons to life as a way of helping students transcend traditional ways of looking at problems, taking them into the intuitive chaotic realm of imagination.
 The resulting inventions are collections of bits and pieces, parts of now useless machines, cobbled together to achieve an innovative imaginative, yet somehow logical contraption to meet the annual contest challenge.”

 Subscribe to Email Updates

-Starting this holiday weekend, we encourage everyone to start a tradition of buying American-made products.
-Just like the nutrition labels on food that tell you about the contents of the product, country of origin labeling tells you where the contents came from and where they were assembled.
-With a few exceptions, the government does not require this labeling; however companies are proud to display their Made in the USA origin.
-These businesses understand American consumers want to purchase products made here and support jobs throughout our country.
+There is no better time than the Fourth of July to begin a "Buy American-made" tradition.
+It's starts by checking the labels.
+Nutrition labels on food tell you what contents are in a product.
+Country of origin labeling tells you where the contents came from and where they were assembled.
+With a few exceptions, the government does not require this labeling; however companies are typically proud to display their "Made in the USA" origin.
+More than ever, American consumers want to purchase products made here and support jobs throughout our country.

 Tips on buying American-made